oeick/robotframework-fritzhomelibrary/README.md

-With this Library Robot Test Cases and Robot Tasks can retrieve measured values from and send commands to the DECT Devices connected to a FRITZ!Box, such as toggle switches or getting temperature from thermostatic radiator valve.
+With this Library Robot Test Cases and Robot Tasks can retrieve measured values from and send commands to the DECT Devices connected to a fritzbox, such as toggle switches or getting temperature from radiator control.

+See also the file ``example.robot`` for example robot tasks.

 ## Installation

+**Not published on PyPI now**, but when this is done, use:

     $ pip install robotframework-fritzhomelibrary

 ## Import